-The genetic resources vital to Finnish agriculture and forestry have adapted to the local environmental conditions over thousands of years, making them unique.
-The conservation of genetic resources ensures that farmers, the processing industry and researchers have access to diverse resources now and in the future.
-Agricultural genetic resources – species of crops and domestic animals – form the foundation of our food security.
-Finnish crops are stored as seed material in the Nordic Genetic Resource Center (NordGen) or as live plants in national collections.
-The genetic diversity of wild forest trees and fish is a precondition for their viability and use.
+Genetic resources that are vital for Finnish agriculture and forestry have adapted to the local natural and environmental conditions over thousands of years, which makes them unique.
+The conservation of genetic resources ensures access to diverse genetic material for the needs of farmers, breeders and research, now and in the future.
+Genetic resources of agriculture, varieties of crops and breeds of livestock are the foundation of our food security.
+The genetic diversity of fish and wild forest trees is a precondition for their viability and utilisation.

 Conservation of forest genetic resources

-The International Treaty on Plant Genetic Resources for Food and Agriculture
+International Treaty on Plant Genetic Resources for Food and Agriculture (FAO)

 Framework for Action on Biodiversity for Food and Agriculture (FAO)